 The purpose of the Juniata Valley Council, BSA Campership Fund is to provide assistance to Scouts, who would otherwise not be able to afford the cost of attending a Juniata Valley Council Summer Camping program.
 These applications are confidential and are reviewed by a volunteer committee.
-Consideration will be given to those whose units participate in the Annual Friends of Scouting Campaign, Fall Popcorn Sale and whether the Scout participates in any supplemental fundraising opportunities to help him raise funds for camp.
-The Application for Free and Reduced-Price Meals is required as part of the campership application.
-The Application for Free and Reduced-Priced Meals can be secured through the Scout Service Center.
-Only the carbonless forms will be accepted.
+Consideration will be given to those whose units participate in the Annual Friends of Scouting Campaign, Fall Popcorn Sale and whether the Scout participates in any supplemental fundraising opportunities to help them raise funds for camp.